Losing a Loved One: What You Need to Know About Filing a Wrongful Death Lawsuit

 Damages You Can Claim

-In addition to compensation, you can claim any damages that you have to pay as a result of their death.
+In addition to compensation, you can claim any damages you have to pay due to their death.
 This includes:

 - Medical costs